stp/stp/docs/index.rst

    Communications Security 2006 (CCS 2006), Alexandria, Virginia, October, 2006

-Past contributors: Khoo Yit Phang, Ed Schwartz, Mike Katelman (PhD Student, University of Illinois, Urbana-Champaign, IL, USA), Philip Guo (Student, Stanford University, Stanford, CA, USA), David L. Dill (Professor, Stanford University, Stanford, CA, USA), Tim King (Student, Stanford University and NYU).
+Contributors are listed on the `contributions page <https://github.com/stp/stp/graphs/contributors>`__.

+In addition we thank Ed Schwartz, Mike Katelman, Philip Guo, David L. Dill, and Tim King.
 Please note that everyone working on the project is doing so out of hobby or as a way to help them in their work/study projects.